microprediction/timemachines/README.md

 - Hyper-Parameter space:
      - A float *r* in (0,1).
      - This package provides functions *to_space* and *from_space*, for expanding to R^n using space filling curves, so that the callee's (hyper) parameter optimization can still exploit geometry, if it wants to.
-     - See discussion below

-Nothing here is put forward
-   as *the right way* to write time series packages - more a way of exposing their functionality for comparisons.
-  If you are interested in design thoughts for time series maybe participate in this [thread](https://github.com/MaxBenChrist/awesome_time_series_in_python/issues/1).

 ## Usage